Western Australian Naturalists' Club

 The Western Australian Naturalists' Club (WANC), founded in Perth, Western Australia, in 1924, is one of the oldest conservation groups in Australia.
 It caters for those interested in all areas of natural history and conservation in Western Australia through a program of excursions, meetings, workshops and social events.

-It consists of branches across the Perth metropolitan area, in the northern, southern, eastern and inner city suburbs and a governing council.
+It consists of branches across the Perth metropolitan area, in the northern suburbs, southern suburbs, the Perth Hills (usually known as the Darling Range branch and the Perth city branch suburbs and the governing council.
+The club is also a member of the Australian Naturalists' Network.

 There is also a group that focuses mainly on bushwalking.
-Some meetings and events are also designed to include young people from 6 - 17 years of age.
+Some meetings and events are also designed to include from 6 - 17 years age group.

 The Club’s stated purpose is “encouraging the study and protection of the natural environment” and it aims to support and engage in the study and conservation of the biodiversity of Western Australia.

 History

 The inaugural meeting of the club was held on 3 July 1924 under the direction of three scientists, botanist W.M.
 Carne, entomologist J. Clark and ornithologist Dominic Serventy.

 From early in its existence it held annual exhibitions, which became known as the Wild Life Shows, in the Perth Town Hall.

 It adopted a constitution in 1936, revised when the club became incorporated in 1979.
 Its journal, The Western Australian Naturalist, was first published in 1947.
 The Club was incorporated in 1953.
 Most regular meetings were held at the Western Australian Museum until 1962 when the club obtained its own premises in Nedlands, a hall that was replaced in 1997 by a library and office in Northbridge, with monthly meetings held at the University of Western Australia.
 The club also owns a field station at Culeenup Island near Yunderup, 100 km south of Perth where the Murray River enters the Peel Inlet.

-The various branches of the Club were founded at different times, to meet the needs of members who did not wish to travel so far to activities as Perth grew larger.
-For instance, the Darling Range branch had its inaugural meeting in the eastern suburbs of Perth on May 10, 1974 but now meets at the Kalamunda Community Centre.
-The Kwinana-Rockingham-Mandurah branch, which meets at Naragebup in Rockingham in Perth’s southern suburbs, formed in 1980 and the Northern Suburbs branch formed in 1985 and meets at the Henderson Environment Centre.